-16.5 A list of boats that, under instruction 14.3, have been penalised for breaking rule 42 will be posted.
+16.5 A list of boats that have been penalised for breaking Rule 42 will be posted.

-16.6 Breaches of instructions 11.3, 18, 21, 23, 25, 26 and 27 will not be grounds for a protest by a boat.
-This changes rule 60.1(a).
-Penalties for these breaches may be less than disqualification if the [protest committee] so decides.
+16.6 Breaches of instructions 11.5, 18 and 27 will not be grounds for a protest by a boat.
+This changes Rule 60.1(a).
+Penalties for these breaches may be less than disqualification if the protest committee so decides.
 The scoring abbreviation for a discretionary penalty imposed under this instruction will be DPI.

-16.9 Decisions of the protest committee will be final as provided in rule 70.5.
+16.7 Decisions of the protest committee will be final as provided in Rule 70.5.

-16.10 Composition of Protest Committee: A Senior Club officer available on the day and not directly involved in the incident to appoint a Protest Committee.
-To comprise of a Chair person and two other members.
+16.8 Composition of Protest Committee: A Senior Club officer available on the day and not directly involved in the incident to appoint a Protest Committee.
+To comprise a Chair person and two other members.
 Protest Committee should meet ASAP.

 17.1 The low points system will apply.
-For club Series RRS A9 will apply
+For club Series Rule A9 will apply

-17.6 Helms may use different boats during a series; however each boat will count as a separate entry for that series.
-If the boat is of the same class it will count as one entry.
+17.6 Helms may use different boats and rig combinations during a series; however each boat type or rig combination will count as a separate entry for that series.
+If the boat is of the same class and rig it will count as one entry.

-17.7 Series results obtained in different boats can be accumulated to count towards the club championships.
+17.7 Series results obtained in different boats/rigs can be accumulated to count towards the club championships.

 18 SAFETY REGULATIONS